 - Nonprofit Executive Director

 Master’s degrees in social work and in public health may both prepare you for a career in improving the lives of others and creating positive change, but the areas of focus are different.
-Recipients of an MSW may prefer work with individuals, families and/or groups while connecting them with services.
+Those who pursue an online MSW program may prefer work with individuals, families and/or groups while connecting them with services.
 MPH graduates may prefer to effect policy change at the community or international level.
 Both are worthy pursuits, and choosing your path depends on which careers most interest you and where you feel you can be the most effective.